cypress-io/cypress-grep/README.md

   3 pending
 ```

-All other tests will be marked pending, see [Cypress test statuses](https://on.cypress.io/writing-and-organizing-tests#Test-statuses)
+All other tests will be marked pending, see why in the [Cypress test statuses](https://on.cypress.io/writing-and-organizing-tests#Test-statuses) blog post.

+If you have multiple spec files, all specs will be loaded, and every test will be filtered the same way, since the grep is run-time operation and cannot eliminate the spec files without loading them.

 ## Install and use